rachelcluke/mixology-society/README.md

 ![Navigation bar](docs/desktop-navbar.png)

 - Spanning the entire width of the device, the navigation bar presents all the links (Home, About Us, Sign Up) in an organized manner; this provides a straight-forward and convenient user experience.
-- The navigation bar for smaller devices which was initially a column that was supposed to expand and collapse has been replaced by a responsive version of the desktop's navigation bar as theres not that much content and will be able to fit in a row on a phone.
+- The navigation bar for smaller devices, which was initially a column that was supposed to expand and collapse has been replaced by a responsive version of the desktop's navigation bar as theres not that much content and will be able to fit in a row on a phone.

 - In order for the user to identify which of the links their cursor is hovering over, the respective link text appears bold.